AVerm/1inavere6/faq/index.md

 : Your RSVP form should include the names of everyone in your party who is invited.
 Unfortunately, we cannot add additional people beyond that.
 If you believe we have made a mistake, let us know.

 My name is wrong on my invite/[RSVP form](/faq)!
 : Uh oh!
 We did our best to get everyone’s names right but we’re not always perfect.
-If your name is spelled wrong or you prefer a different name, let us know here.
+If your name is spelled wrong or you prefer a different name, contact us!

 How should I get there?
 Where should I stay?
 Is there anywhere cool to visit in the area?
 : Check out our [“Travel” page](/travel) for all the details and the link to our hotel block!